Guides & Tutorials

 Like what you see?
-Great, let’s move on.
+Great, let's keep going!

 Preparing your project for GitHub

-There’s a few things you need to do before pushing your project to GitHub to make sure that your new site will play nicely with Netlify.
+There are a few things you need to make sure you have before pushing your project to GitHub to make sure that your new site will play nicely with Netlify.

 $ bundle install

-.gitignore in your favorite text editor, and make sure that it includes
+.gitignore file that came with your project and make sure that it includes

 _site on one of the lines.
 With that done, you are ready to push to GitHub.